 View/download a PDF of this page here.

 Once you have finished collecting data for an evaluation, you are ready to create your final report for submission to the Arts Council.
 Your funding agreement requires you to finalise and submit this report to your relationship manager within one month of the event’s end date.
 From your dashboard, select the evaluation from the left sidebar.
 Next, click on Go to Report to be taken to the Reporting section of your dashboard, which you should already be familiar with (see Fig. 1).
-In the top right hand corner you will see two buttons: Prepare Evaluation Report and Export Evaluation.
-Click on Prepare Evaluation Report.
+In the top right hand corner you will see two buttons: Prepare Insights Report and Export Evaluation.
+Click on Prepare Insights Report.
 Please note that this button will only be visible once some data has been collected.

 Fig. 1 Where to find the Insights Report template

 Upon clicking on this button, you will be taken to an auto-generated report.
 Here you can confirm the details in the report and add contextual information, before sending the report to your Relationship Manager.
 As you complete each stage of the process, the points along the left sidebar will display a tick mark confirming completion.

 Fig. 2 Page 1 of an example Insights Report

 What you need to do next: